Best Puzzle Platformers 2025

 If you enjoy the mind-stimulating effects of puzzle games and movement-based difficulty of platformers, then puzzle platformers are for you.

-So to keep you in the loop, here we’re highlighting the finest puzzle platformers on Steam, PlayStation, Xbox, and Nintendo Switch.
+So to keep you in the loop, here we’re highlighting the top-notch puzzle platformers on Steam, PlayStation, Xbox, and Nintendo Switch.

 For more gaming recommendations, check out our expanding library of curated lists, and comment below with your favorite puzzle platformer game!